-Objective Action Item Suggested completion timeframe Progress Comments - key activities/accomplishments since last quarterly report RMNCAH1: Impact Ensure that essential RMNCAH services are sustained and implemented whilst using Covid-19 sensitive guidelines during the pandemic.
+Objective Action Item Suggested completion Progress Comments - key activities/accomplishments since last timeframe quarterly report RMNCAH1: Impact Ensure that essential RMNCAH services are sustained and implemented whilst using Covid-19 sensitive guidelines during the pandemic.
 Address any stock-outs of essential RMNCAH commodities Q4 2022 Ghana reports there have been reductions in RMNCAH services for ANC, PNC and EPI during the COVID-19 pandemic.
-Many staff responsible for providing RMNCAH services have been re-assigned to support the COVID-19 response, especially at the primary care level.
+Many staff responsible for providing RMNCAH services have been re-asSign to support the COVID-19 response, especially at the primary care level.
 In addition, fears of becoming infected with COVID have increased among communities, making them reluctant to access services.
 Despite the challenges, Ghana continues to offer essential service the population and data suggest that health service coverage is improving in the last few quarters.
-Ghana have offered continuous trainings and rolled out COVID-19 vaccination among health staff.
+For instance, child health services have improved significantly: Penta 3 coverage remains high with 95% in Q1 2021 to 100% in Q4 2021.
+Measles Rubella increased from 77% Q1 2021 to 83% Q4 2021, and meningitis A experienced a slight decrease from 79% Q1 2021 to 72% Q4 2021.
+In terms of Maternal Health Service, ANC 4 visits have decrease from 83% in Q1 2021 to 77% in Q4 2021; PNC remains high with 96% in Q1 2021 to 98% Q4 2021.
+Ghana have offered continuous trainings and rolled out vaccination among health staff.
 These have boosted the staff confidence to render essential services across all levels of service delivery.
 To mitigate for the impact on RMNCAH services, Ghana has adopted COVID-19 protocols and guidelines for paediatric and obstetric care.
 The guidelines establish special arrangements for COVID-19 prevention and service delivery in the context of COVID-19 with key messages for service providers and communities.
-The guidelines aim to enhance trust in the capacity of the health system and ensure appropriate care-seeking behaviour.
+The guidelines aim to enhance trust in the capacity of the health system and ensure appropriate careseeking behaviour.
 The COVID-19 pandemic has also affected the regular in-flow of essential commodities to render effective RMNCAH services at the service delivery point